ropensci/rcites/README.md

 option 1 or 2 has been chosen then `token` does not need to be specified as the default behavior is to look for such an environment variable `SPPPLUS_TOKEN`.
-Note that `8QW6Qgh57sBG2k0gtt` used in our examples is actually the token displayed on the species+/cites API website and does not work (see <https://api.speciesplus.net/documentation>).
+Note that `8QW6Qgh57sBG2k0gtt` used in our examples is actually the token displayed on the Speciesplus API website and does not work (see <https://api.speciesplus.net/documentation>).

 ### Installation of the R client